sohoffice/docExtract/README.md

   The above will instruct sbt to run docExtract before swagger, and supply docExtractTargetFile as swaggerDescriptionFile so it can be picked up by swagger.

 - Execute `swagger` to re-generate swagger.json

-- Or check the [seed project](https://github.com/sohoffice/play-doc-gen-seed-projects) for reference.

 Standalone installation